Cédric Mandjeck: Alzira

 He moved back to Spain and more accurately to Alzira, Valencia where he signed a short-term contract with Tercera División side, UD Alzira.
 He finished with 8 appearances in the 2015–16 Tercera División.

 Al-Rustaq

 He moved to Oman and more accurately to Rustaq where on 11 September 2016, he signed a one-year contract with Oman Professional League side, Al-Rustaq SC.
-He made his Oman Professional League debut on 18 September 2016 in a 2-1 loss against Omani giants, Al-Oruba SC.
-He also made his Oman Professional League Cup debut on 11 November 2016 in a 5-4 penalty loss against Muscat Club in the First Round and his Sultan Qaboos Cup debut on 17 November 2016 in a 3-0 win over Al-Nahda Club.
+He made his Oman Professional League debut on 18 September 2016 in a 2–1 loss against Omani giants, Al-Oruba SC.
+He also made his Oman Professional League Cup debut on 11 November 2016 in a 5-4 penalty loss against Muscat Club in the First Round and his Sultan Qaboos Cup debut on 17 November 2016 in a 3–0 win over Al-Nahda Club.

+Later career

+After a spell at Maltese Challenge League side Żejtun Corinthians in the first half part of 2019, and later at Nigerian club Abia Warriors in the second half of 2019, he played the 2020–21 season at French club FC Guichen.

+Ahead of the 2021–22 season, Mandjeck joined another French club; FC Guipry Messac.
+Ahead of the 2023–24 season, he moved to FC Beauregard Rennes.